Badsey: Amenities and history

 Badsey has a long and rich history dating back to at least Roman times.
 In a charter of 709, the village was referred to as Baddesia (Baeddi's Island).
 The floods of 2007 remind us of how Badsey came to get its name when the village became an island for one night.

 The Domesday Book of 1086 tells us that there were 12 villagers (likely to mean households or smallholdings) with 8 ploughs, 4 slaves and one widow living in Badsey.
 The reference to 8 plough teams implies that arable farming was already well established.
 The first stone church was probably built at Badsey in the 11th century.
 In the Middle Ages, the main landowner was the church.
-Following the dissolution of Evesham Abbey, the Dean and Chapter of Christ Church, Oxford, have been rectors and patrons of the parish since 1546, as well as being substantial landowners.
+Following the dissolution of Evesham Abbey, the Dean and Chapter of Christ Church, Oxford became rectors and patrons of the parish in 1546, roles they still hold as well as being substantial landowners there.

 Agriculture has been the main occupation of the village for most of its history.
 At the beginning of the 19th century, the old open field system gave way to a more enclosed landscape which suited the agricultural revolution which was taking place, but changed the landscape irrevocably.
 The predominant occupation of the 19th century continued to be agriculture with over 70% of the working population was engaged in agriculture.